EnricoNArmelloni/extreme_weather_risk/README.md

 ## Quick start

 BEWARE is released as .net file and is compatible with several softwares for Bayesian Network modeling.
+The model is available under data/read_only/networks/BEWARE_learnt_r1_0_0_0.net.
 We have been using GeNIe Modeler (REF), a Graphical User Interface available as free software for academic research purposes (<https://download.bayesfusion.com/files.html?category=Academia>).

 Once you have GeNIe installed, you can just open the BEWARE.net file,